 This agreement also created the World Trade Organization (WTO), which came into being on January 1, 1995.
 The WTO implements the agreement, provides a forum for negotiating additional reductions of trade barriers and for settling policy disputes, and enforces trade rules.
 The WTO launched the ninth round of multilateral trade negotiations under the "Doha Development Agenda" (DDA or Doha Round) in 2001.
 The WTO's website provides information about the Doha Round, including links to texts that have been generated by the negotiations and information regarding upcoming meetings.

-GATT and WTO materials are available in the Goodson Law Library and in Perkins.
-The online database Trade Law Guide also contains WTO resources.
+GATT and WTO materials are available in print in the Goodson Law Library and in Perkins/Bostock Library.
 The Davis Library at the University of North Carolina has been a depository library for GATT materials, and continues to receive most of the materials published by the WTO.
+Online, the Trade Law Guide also contains WTO resources.

 The text of the original agreement establishing the GATT, with annexes and schedules, is attached to the Final Act of the United Nations Conference on Trade and Employment.
 It was not signed as a separate document, but is in force among the contracting parties through the Protocol of Provisional Application and the subsequent Protocols of Accession.
 These documents are found at 61 Stat.
 A3 and 55 U.N.T.S.
 187. The Protocol of Provisional Application, which was signed by the eight principal states involved in the negotiations (including the U.S.), is published at 61 Stat.
 A2051 and 55 U.N.T.S.
 308.